wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 0. Switch to Finder, system "/Applications" folder and notice there is, at time of writing:

-   * "Visual Studio.app" of 1.55 GB and "Xamarine Profiler.app" of 93.6 MB.
+   "Visual Studio.app" of 1.55 GB and<br />
+   "Xamarine Profiler.app" of 93.6 MB.

 0. Navigate to your <strong>Projects</strong> folder and drag it to the Finder's left Navigatin pane, for easy access.